Log in with RealMe

 Suppliers are working to increase the proportion of their products that have environmental certifications.

-GECA, Green Tag Level A and AFRDI Green Tick are the highest ‘tier 1’ certifications for furniture.
-Certified products are not harmful to the environment, are sustainably manufactured and built to last.
+GECA, Green Tag Level A and AFRDI Green Tick are the highest certifications for furniture.
+Certified products are not harmful to the environment; they are sustainably manufactured and built to last.

-Not all products can achieve the above ratings.
-Greenguard is a certification that covers chairs and soft seating, but these products would struggle to achieve a tier 1 rating.
+Not all products can achieve the highest tier.
+Greenguard, for example, is a certification that covers chairs and soft seating, but these products would struggle to achieve a tier 1 rating.

 New Zealand manufacturing